nhsconnect/gpconnect/pages/overview/overview_engage.md

 ## Timescales, benefits and more

-The content here is designed for a technical audience (i.e. developers, architects and data scientists) for other details (i.e. the vision, timescales, business benefits and case studies) then please see the [NHS Digital GP Connect homepage](https://digital.nhs.uk/article/1275/GP-Connect){:target="_blank"}.
+The content here is designed for a technical audience (that is, developers, architects and data scientists).
+For other details, such as the vision, timescales, business benefits and case studies, please see the [NHS Digital GP Connect homepage](https://digital.nhs.uk/article/1275/GP-Connect){:target="_blank"}.